rust-lang/rfcs/text/0000-compiler-team-rolling-leads.md

 team, or some superset thereof) gets to vote for who the new junior lead will be.

-When it comes to co-leadership is that the two leaders need to be able to work together effectively.
+When it comes to co-leadership, the two leaders need to be able to work together effectively.
 We do not want to end up with a pair of leaders who cannot talk to each other.
 Therefore, we currently are choosing a system where the current leaders have final say on who the next junior lead will be, in order to